 After a brief post-graduation stint as a server for McMenamins, Jennifer went to Tucson to earn a PhD in US and Comparative Women’s History.
 She returned to Portland to teach for three years as a visiting Professor at Lewis & Clark and later as a permanent faculty member of the History Department at Portland State University where she endeavors to impart upon her students the desire to think critically about historical issues.
 A most recent course she developed is “The History of Now,” where she applies a historical lens on current political and cultural events.

-Jennifer has two teenage children—a daughter who is a recent graduate of St. Mary’s Academy and will attend the Honors College at Oregon State University and the School of Engineering.
-Her son is a high school sophomore at McDaniel High School and a member of the varsity baseball team playing shortstop and pitcher.
+Jennifer has two teenage children—a daughter who is a graduate of St. Mary’s Academy and attends the Honors College at Oregon State University and the School of Engineering.
+Her son attends McDaniel High School and is a member of the varsity baseball team playing shortstop and pitcher.
 Both play piano and care for their two cats and a very cute and busy pandemic dog.

 Jennifer has been involved on all of her classes’ reunion committees, attended many other campus events over the years, and has a sincere desire to contribute to the health and wellbeing of the college.
 As a recipient of a significantly generous financial aid package that allowed her to attend LC, she holds a particular interest in how our alumni can continue to help make these opportunities possible so that students of diverse backgrounds can have the same life transforming experience as she did.